peter88213/novelyst/README.md

 **NOTE:** Be sure to use a text editor that writes utf-8 encoded text.
 Otherwise, it may not work with non-ASCII characters used in your language.

-The *<language code>.po* dictionary is organized as a set of *message ID (msgid)* - *message string (msgstr)* pairs, where *msgid* means the English term, and *msgstr* means the translated term.
+The  `<your language code>.po` dictionary is organized as a set of *message ID (msgid)* - *message string (msgstr)* pairs, where *msgid* means the English term, and *msgstr* means the translated term.
 This is an example for such a pair where the message string is still missing:

 ```
 msgid "Cannot overwrite file"